Worcestershire County Council Full Privacy Notice

 Who we are

-Worcestershire County Council is a ‘Controller’ under the General Data Protection Regulation (GDPR) and pay the required annual Controller fee to the Information Commissioner's Office (ICO).
+Worcestershire County Council is a ‘Controller’ under the UK GDPR and pay the required annual Controller fee to the ICO under registration number Z5699200.
 We are a public authority and have a nominated Data Protection Officer in place.

 Where we need to share sensitive or confidential information, such as medical details, we will do so with your consent or where we are legally required or able to do so.
 We may share information to prevent risk of harm to an individual.